StuartRiffle/Jaglavak/README.md

-# Corvid
+# Jaglavak
-Corvid is a chess engine using Monte Carlo Tree Search.
+Jaglavak is a chess engine using Monte Carlo Tree Search.